 If your dentures have not been fitting properly, your dentist may recommend a reline of the denture.
 If your dentures are old and worn, your Lincoln dentist may recommend creating a new and better fitting denture.
-Bone loss is common for individuals with dentures, and can increase over time.
-Dental implants with an over-denture are a great option to help slow and even prevent bone loss, while fixing your denture to the implants.
+Bone loss is common for individuals with dentures, and can often increase over time.
+Dental implants with an over-denture are a great option to help slow and even prevent bone loss.
+In this case, dentures are attached directly to the implants.

-Is there an emergency broken denture repair in Lincoln, NE?
+Is there an emergency broken denture repair center in Lincoln, NE?

 What does a broken denture repair cost?

 Every broken denture is unique.
-If your dentures broke in half, please set up a consult appointment at Northstar Dental and we would be more than happy to discuss a treatment plan and your possible investment.
+If your dentures broke in half, please set up a consultation appointment at Northstar Dental.
+We would be more than happy to discuss a treatment plan and your possible investment.

 Are there permanent dentures?

 While removable dentures certainly have their benefits, we at Northstar Dental know that some patients would prefer to have a more permanent denture.
-This is why we offer implant retained dentures and the best alternative to dentures: non-removable Hybrid Prosthesis.
-If you are interested in learning more about your teeth replacement options with permanent dentures or TEETH-in-ONE-DAY options, please call us to set up a consult appointment.
+This is why we offer implant retained dentures, an excellent alternative to dentures.
+This option is called a non-removable Hybrid Prosthesis.
+If you are interested in learning more about your teeth replacement options with permanent dentures or TEETH-IN-ONE-DAY options, please call us to set up a consultation appointment.